 Additionally, the live-action/digital nightmare sequences are something of the best out there and fit right into the film's mythology altogether quite perfectly.

 Well, of course it is — it's a horror movie and it's also its job to be scary.
 But we all know that within the genre, there's scary and there's chill-down-your-spine scary.
 Friend Request falls under the second umbrella.

 Sure, most of it is based off jump-scares with good timing, but the ambience is far more scary than anything else.
 As the story unravels, it reveales horrific things about Marina's suicide and how it affects Laura's friends.
 I can promise you, it ain't pretty.

 2. Everything Else Is Above Average...

 For most part, the devil is in the details, and I mean that in a good way, as even the smallest of things will end up being relevant to the story, making sure the audience is getting the right atmosphere.

 With a movie that knows exactly what it is, not wanting to push boundaries or have some kind of expectation riding on its success, the whole "it is what it is" feeling of it all is a plus.
 In a world where cheap horror films tend to be taking themselves a little too seriously, Friend Request does it in a way we can sit back and enjoy the horror, while wondering what in the heck is going on.

 Like every movie, it has its problems.
 In this one, it's mainly focused on certain overlooked aspects of the narrative and the fun of the soap-opera TV movie acting, that occasionally is cringe-worthy.
 While that might be a deal-breaker for some, it really adds to the charm of a movie that you should definitely watch over Halloween.

-Friend Request is now available on DVD and Blu-Ray in the UK and out on December 9th in the US.
+Friend Request is now available on DVD and Blu-Ray in the UK and out on September 22nd in U.S. theaters.